About me

 ABOUT ME

-It was an ordinary morning and I was walking into work as a research student at the Natural History Museum in London.
-I clattered along the mosaic-tiled floors, into the Origin of Species corridor, past the marble statue of Charles Darwin.
-Then I paused at one of my favourite exhibits, fondly glancing at the slight tatty stuffed quagga--an extinct horse with partial zebra stripes.
+It was an ordinary morning.
+I was walking into work as a research student at the Natural History Museum in London, clattering along the mosaic-tiled floors, through the Origin of Species corridor, past the marble statue of Charles Darwin.
+Then I paused at one of my favourite exhibits — a slightly tatty stuffed quagga, an extinct horse with partial zebra stripes.
 It stood alone and out of place in its glass cabinet, with a poignant little bullet hole in its backside that spoke of its final moments on Earth.

-I've won numerous awards for my work over the years.
+I've won many awards nationally and internationally for my work over the years in many different formats.
 I work in print, audio, and film.

-My blog Overmatter has recently restarted as a newsletter on Substack.
-Sign up to get it sent directly to your inbox.
-You won't hear from me often.
-I tweet at @natashaloder and at bluesky @natashaloder.bsky.social.
+My newsletter Overmatter is great, please do sign up.
+It is free and you will get an inside track on what is on my mind.
+I tweet sometimes on X at @natashaloder and more often on bluesky @natashaloder.bsky.social.
 Public speaking and conference chairing queries should be directed to Specialist Speakers.
 The headshots and biography below can be used by agreement.

 Photoshoot headshots